The difference between National Living Wage and National Minimum Wage

 Here’s why.
 Promoted by the Living Wage Foundation and calculated annually by the Resolution Foundation, it’s a benchmark and recommendation of what it will take now – not years down the line – to improve living standards.
 TUC general secretary Frances O’Grady explained: “Unlike the government’s NLW, the real Living Wage is based on a review of the evidence on what is currently happening to people.”

-The Living Wage rate currently stands at £8.45 an hour, with the London Living Wage separately calculated as being £9.75 per hour.
+The Living Wage has been increased (as of November 2017) to £8.75 an hour, with the London Living Wage separately calculated as being £10.20 per hour.
+This represents growth of 3.6 per cent and 4.6 per cent over previous figures.
 And while the Living Wage Foundation welcomed the government’s NLW, it claimed the lowest level of pay currently estimated for a comfortable London life was already higher than what the NLW will be in 2020.